hoehermann/purple-signal/README.md

 * Proper group chats
 * Contact list download
 * Group chat management (explicit join, leave, administration, …)
-* virtually everything else
+* everything else

 ### Known Problems

 * It takes two minutes for the internal JVM to shut down.
+Or it crashes when terminating Pidgin.